 Besides, you can do some domain comparison to check the sites' authority.
 Pay attention to Domain Strength and Total Backlinks.
 You can see who is not your competitor in terms of authority, as well as those guys who rely heavily on link building.

 Find content with the most shares using WebSite Auditor

 Do you want to find content that also became popular on social media?
 Can the skyscraper technique work on the likes of Facebook?
 You can do it with WebSite Auditor's Pages dashboard.

-Please keep in mind that linkable assets are not always in-depth articles, they can be a viral video, a popular infographic, a free online app, etc. So if you're not really into copywriting, choose the option that better fits your skill level and experience.
+Just keep in mind that linkable assets are not always in-depth articles: they can be a viral video, a popular infographic, a free online app, etc. So if you're not really into copywriting, choose the option that better fits your skill level and experience.

-Okay, there's something you can start working on, which brings us to the second step.
+Okay, there's something you can start working on, which brings us to the second step of the skyscraper technique.

-Again we talk content, huh?
 I know it does sound obvious, but yes, you have to create awesome content to get those valuable links needed for the skyscraper technique.
-The good thing is that you don't have to start from scratch — you already have a list of good ideas, you just need to rework them into something new, something bigger, something people would love to link to!
+The good thing is that you don't have to start from scratch — you already have a list of good ideas, you just need to rework them into something unique, something bigger, something people would love to link to!

 Look through the information in the popular articles you've listed:

 - Are there any discrepancies in the text?